Seniors & Students £4.50

 Air conditioned throughout

 Guided tours by arrangement

 The Gallery has no cafe or toilets but there are several pubs, cafes and restaurants in the High St

 Knowledgeable custodians are on hand in the Gallery to answer your questions and we have an accessible library and archive.
 You can just drop in on your visit to Cookham, no booking is required, we also cater for groups, but the Gallery is quite small and so larger groups may need to split up.
 There are also lots of tea rooms, pubs and restaurants close by.
 There is parking in the High Street and there is a small car park round the corner from the Gallery, there is no charge for this.

-Group bookings can be arranged for parties of between 10 and 40 people for a gallery talk and a guided walk.
+Group bookings can be arranged for parties of between 10 and 20 people (with some flexibility) for a gallery talk and a guided walk.
 The walk takes in many parts of the village where Spencer set his paintings.
-For group bookings please email firstname.lastname@example.org .
+For group bookings please email email@example.com .

 There is also a self-guided walk pamphlet available to buy at the gallery.

 We are grateful to the following for the financial support they have given us :